MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - *Changing the assignment of a user*

-For information about assigning accounts to the organizational structure, see *Chapter 34, “Account assignments.”*
+For information about assigning accounts to the organizational structure, see *Chapter 34, "Account assignments."*

 #### Creating a user class

-You’ll use the User Class Setup window to create a user class.
+You'll use the User Class Setup window to create a user class.

 **To create a user class:**